0xPARC/0xparc-intro-book/easy/src/ot.typ

 A metaphor for commutative encryption is a box that's locked with two padlocks.
-Alice puts a message inside the box, lock it with her lock, and ship it to Bob.
+Alice puts a message inside the box, locks it with her lock, and ships it to Bob.
 Bob puts his own lock on the box and ships it back to Alice.
 What's special about commutative encryption is that Bob's lock doesn't block Alice from unlocking her own --